Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Introduction

 To cope with wind gusts, a solution could be to use onboard Pitot tubes to measure the relative velocity of the MAV with respect to the wind.
-The difference with the ground speed measured by a GPS module can provide an estimate of the local wind \cite{sidney}.
-As disturbances may come from all directions, a minimum of six Pitot tubes would be necessary (two for each axis, as a Pitot tube can not measure negative airspeed).
-Alternatively, Mohamed et al. \cite{mohamed} used multiple multi-probe sensors to obtain flow pitch angle and velocity.
+The difference with the ground speed measured by a GPS module can provide an estimate of the local wind \citep{sidney}.
+As disturbances may come from all directions, a minimum of six Pitot tubes would be necessary (two for each axis, as a Pitot tube cannot measure negative airspeed).
+Alternatively, \cite{mohamed} used multiple multi-probe sensors to obtain flow pitch angle and velocity.
 Adding such an amount of extra sensors will increase the system complexity and cost.
 Furthermore, airspeed sensors are typically not reliable at low airspeeds.

-Instead of using sensors, one could use a model of the MAV to estimate the wind velocity \cite{escareno}.
-Waslander and Wang \cite{waslander} used an extensive aerodynamic model to estimate wind velocities, with good results in simulation.
-The downside of this approach is that it requires a lot of parameters, which might even require windtunnel tests as is done by Schiano et al. \cite{schiano} and Tomić et al. \cite{tomic}.
+Instead of using sensors, one could use a model of the MAV to estimate the wind velocity \citep{escareno}. \cite{waslander} used an extensive aerodynamic model to estimate wind velocities, with good results in simulation.
+The downside of this approach is that it requires a lot of parameters, which might even require windtunnel tests as is done by \cite{schiano} and \cite{tomic}.
 If the model does not represent reality well enough due to modeling errors or airframe changes, the gust disturbance rejection performance will degrade.

-In this paper, we introduce a gust resistant controller through generalization of Incremental Nonlinear Dynamic Inversion (INDI) to the outer loop control.
+In this paper, a gust resistant controller is introduced through generalization of Incremental Nonlinear Dynamic Inversion (INDI) to the outer loop control.
 The idea is that both disturbances as well as control forces are measured by the accelerometer.
 This means that a desired acceleration can be achieved by incrementing the previous control input based on the difference between desired and measured acceleration.
-We show how to deal with filtering of noisy acceleration measurements, and how this integrates with the INDI attitude controller we developed previously \cite{smeur}.
-We will also demonstrate that the disturbance rejection capabilities of the INDI inner loop extend to the outer loop control.
+It is shown how to deal with filtering of noisy acceleration measurements, and how this integrates with the INDI attitude controller developed previously \citep{smeur}.
+It is also demonstrated that the disturbance rejection capabilities of the INDI inner loop extend to the outer loop control.